Jump to navigation Jump to search

 Colliding With Another Minecart

-- When an active minecart would cause a collision ends its movement immediately.
+- When an active minecart causes a collision it ends its movement immediately.

-- If either minecart has no jewels then it becomes Derailed (see below)
+- If either minecart has no jewels before the collision then it becomes Derailed.

 - If a minecart cannot move onto a connected track or move into the mine.